OswellSkg/comsci_IA/README.md

 ## Problem definition

-The client, person A is currently a student at an international school in Tokyo.
-She is currently undertaking AP courses and has experienced overcoming various academic challenges throughout her Grades 11 and 12 years.
-However, one challenge still stands, of which is more of a personal challenge: Sleep schedule.
-Since a young age, the client has been developing a habit of sleeping very late, and although they have figured out a way of ensuring that such a habit does not disturb their academic performance, the client is still concerned about her health consequences.
+The client, person A is currently a high school student at an international school in Tokyo.
+Since a young age, she has been developing a habit of sleeping very late, such habit has not changed.
+However, given that high school is a crucial stage in her educational career, she is willing to correct it.
+She has several problems that she faces when she attempts to resolve this issue.
+Firstly, she has a hard time keeping track of her sleep schedule and ends up having daytime naps that only worsen her sleep schedule even more.
+Secondly, she is not fully convinced of her terrible sleep schedule. "solution: provide a dataset and compare her sleepschedule to the amount of sleep deemed necessary to stay healthy."
+Thirdly and finally, the client is very forgetful of the motivation to better their sleep schedule.
+These problems contributes to her terrible sleep schedule, and only reinforces in such a way that worsens it.

 ## Rationale for Proposed Solution